 The Trichotillomania can also vary on the awareness level.
 Some people pull their hair to experience relief while others are automatically engaged in hair pulling while bored or engaged in mindless activities without realizing it.

-Image: Example of Trichotillomania (before) and after the treatment (ADOREYES Plus Brows Serum)
+Image: Example of Trichotillomania (before) and after use of eyebrow enhancing serum (ADOREYES Plus Brows Serum)